Tips for purchasing safer toys and gifts

-Holiday shopping is already in full swing and Prevent Blindness America has declared December as Safe Toys and Gifts Awareness Month.
-According to the most recent information available from the U.S. Consumer Product Safety Commission emergency rooms across the country treated more than 251,800 toy-related injuries.
+Prevent Blindness America has declared December as Safe Toys and Gifts Awareness Month.
+According to the U.S. Consumer Product Safety Commission, emergency rooms worldwide treated more than 251,800 toy-related injuries.
 And, 72 percent of those injuries were to children under the age of 15.
 In fact, approximately 89,500 were to those under 5 years of age.

 The most commonly injured part of the body is the head and face area, with the most common injuries being lacerations, contusions, or abrasions.